Vaibhav-12521/Problem-of-the-day-geeksforgeeks-/README.md

 1. Browse through the table above.
 2. Click on any problem name to view the original problem statement.
-3. Check the corresponding file in this repo for the solution in your preferred language.
+3. Click on **Click Here** under the Solution column to open the respective folder.

 ---